mhvis/solar/README.md

 ### Two inverters, same PVOutput system, by serial number

+**Note: filtering by serial number is not yet implemented!** Use IP address instead.

 When multiple sections point to the same PVOutput system ID, the data of each section is combined before it is send to PVOutput.
 The energy data is accumulated and all other data (temperature, voltage) is averaged.